Belton 2019 4th of July Parade

-Now is the time to test for your Ham ticket!
-In conjunction with HamExpo, amateur radio license testing will take place in the main building of the Expo center, on the 2nd floor, sponsored by the Central Texas Amateur Radio Club.
-Testing will be on Saturday, April 7th, beginning at 9:30 a.m. and ending when all applicants have been tested, sometime around 11:00 a.m.
+It's that time of the year again!
+In conjunction with HamExpo, amateur radio license testing will take place in the main building of the Bell County Expo center, on the 2nd floor, sponsored by the Central Texas Amateur Radio Club.
+Testing will be on Saturday, April 6th, beginning at 9:30 a.m. and ending when all applicants have been tested, sometime around 11:00 a.m.
 Since the test session is in conjunction with the very popular HamExpo, we anticipate between 25 and 50 people at the session.
 Prior registration is not required.
 Two forms of ID are required, a photo ID and one other form of ID.
 The test fee will be $15.00.
 Good Luck and have fun at HamEXPO!

-The National Weather Service (NWS) in Fort Worth will begin their SKYWARN Spotter training classes in January.
-The complete NWS-Fort Worth Office training schedule can be viewed here: SKYWARN Spotter Training Schedule 2018.
-For those interested in attending sessions offered by the NWS-Austin/San Antonio office check their webpage NWS Austin/San Antonio SKYWARN 2018.
+The National Weather Service (NWS) in Fort Worth started their SKYWARN Spotter training classes in January.
+The complete NWS-Fort Worth Office training schedule can be viewed here: SKYWARN Spotter Training Schedule 2019.
+For those interested in attending sessions offered by the NWS-Austin/San Antonio office, check their webpage NWS Austin/San Antonio SKYWARN 2019.

-NWS encourages anyone with an interest in public service and access to communication, such as HAM radio, to join the SKYWARN® program.
-Volunteers include police and fire personnel, dispatchers, EMS workers, public utility workers and other concerned private citizens.
+The NWS encourages anyone with an interest in public service and access to communication, such as HAM radio, to join the SKYWARN® program.
+Volunteers include private citizens, police and fire personnel, dispatchers, EMS personnel and public utility workers.
 Individuals affiliated with hospitals, schools, churches, nursing homes or who have a responsibility for protecting others are also encouraged to become a spotter.